IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 The OpenWhisk nodes also allow you to define new actions through the Node-RED editor panels.
 Using the code editor within the configuration panel, you can create and update the source for existing and new actions.

-Let’s try updating the source code for our existing `hello` action:
+Let's try updating the source code for our existing `hello` action:

 First, double-click the OpenWhisk `action` node to reveal the editor panel.
 The source code for the action should automatically be displayed.
-Next, let’s change the greeting string that the action returns.
+Next, let's change the greeting string that the action returns.
 Therefore, select the `Allow Edits` checkbox.
 Modify the greeting string to be: